folio-org/folio-org.github.io/guidelines/development-design-review.md

 ### Refinement

-During refinement a team works with the relevant product owners to gain an understanding of upcoming work and split it up the work into estimated UI and backend issues.
+During refinement a team works with the relevant Product Owners to gain an understanding of upcoming work and split up the work into estimated UI and backend issues.

 This process should involve some discussion around design and technical issues.
 Where possible these should be documented on the issue and followed up by the technical lead.

 ### Sprint planning

-The team works with the relevant product owners to decide on the work that will be attempted during the next sprint.
+The team works with the relevant Product Owners to decide on the work that will be attempted during the next sprint.

 The selected work should reflect what the team believes is possible within the sprint, including routine activities that team members are responsible for.